bentonow/bento-nextjs-sdk/README.md

 Optionally, pass the active user's email address to identify them before tracking the page view.

-Note, Next.js changed how it reports page changes, so make sure you use the right component or hook depending on which Next.js major version you're using.
+Note: when upgrading to version 13, Next.js changed how it reports page changes, so make sure you use the right component or hook depending on which Next.js major version you're using.

 ```jsx
 // Next.js 13+